Cerebex/Prosper_Loans_Investor_Return_Visualization/README.md

 * Added open line before "Bar size equates to total yearly loans" in legend title
 * Deleted "Above 1:1 dashed line" and "Below 1:1 dashed line"

+Review #3 Design Changes:
+* Changed font to bold for wording inside the graph to emphasize its presence
+* Change the footnote to empahsize data is being excluded
+* Slowed the animation to allow the eyes to understand the change

 ##Feedback: